PiHosting-cloud/serverstellar-docs/docs/fivem/create-a-fivem-server.md

 sidebar_position: 1
 ---

-# How to set up a FiveM-Server
+# How to set up a FiveM-Server With TXAdmin

 1. Register on our client panel at [https://client.pihosting.cloud/](https://client.pihosting.cloud/)
 2. Verify your Discord account at [https://client.pihosting.cloud/profile](https://client.pihosting.cloud/profile)